MicrosoftDocs/azure-devops-docs/docs/work/office/schedule-projects-using-microsoft-project.md

 By using Active Mode, you can determine the impact to the schedule when you specify some tasks as inactive.
 When you mark a task as inactive, you maintain all the data that is associated with the task, but you remove it from consideration in the schedule and resource allocation.

 >[!IMPORTANT]
->When you inactivate a task in Project, you do not inactivate the task in Team Services or TFS.
+>When you inactivate a task in Project, you do not inactivate the task in VSTS and TFS.
 Inactive tasks are published and refreshed according to their **Publish and Refresh** assignment in the Project plan.

 **Scalable 64-bit support**.
 With 64-bit compatibility, Project provides performance improvements to support creation of very large and complex projects.